 Still, there's an even simpler answer than that: Just eat your vegetables.
 Roast them, steam them, boil them, dip them in light ranch, whatever.
 If you're eating the recommended five to 13 servings per day (depending on calorie intake), you're doing just fine.

-For more information on vegetables, cooking and health, look over the links on the next page.
+For more information on vegetables, cooking and health, look over the links below.